-This video, a collaborative project of the National Center for Women & IT (NCWIT) and Televisa Foundation, features the powerful stories of five Latinas from diverse backgrounds and environments who share a passion for technology and its power to change the world.
+This video, a collaborative project of the National Center for Women & IT (NCWIT) and Televisa Foundation, features the powerful stories of Latinas from diverse backgrounds and environments who share a passion for technology and its power to change the world.

 Share your tech story or nominate someone who inspires you!

 Research by the National Center for Women & Information Technology shows that having positive female role models is a primary motivator for girls exploring careers in the field.
 If you are a woman working in computer science or related fields, consider sharing your experiences with a local student.

 Kansas City has multiple avenues for introducing girls to tech.
 Options include:

 If you’re a woman working in computer science/technology, you have a unique opportunity to share your experiences with girls in Kansas City.

 Girls in Tech KC is a local movement to encourage girls to explore the power of computer science in three ways:

 Women remain under-represented in all STEM fields, but especially so in computing occupations, where women represent only 26 percent of professional positions even though they hold 57 percent of professional occupations overall.